The Future of India: Perspectives From a Younger GenerationVIEW EVENT DETAILS

 As India braces for the upcoming general election in the spring of 2019, political parties are paying special attention to India’s young demography — 50 percent of its population are below the age of 25.
 Over 130 million first-time voters will be casting ballots this election, a staggering number for any campaign strategist.
 What do the young people of India consider to be their most urgent priorities?
 Are they optimistic about their future?
 What do they wish for — personally, professionally, and for their nation?

-Join Ravi Agarwal for a discussion with Somini Sengupta on how their generation perceives the future of India, and how they are contributing to creating an inclusive, democratic, tolerant, and prosperous India for all.
-Agarwal’s latest book, India Connected: How the Smartphone is Transforming the World’s Largest Democracy, and Sengupta's The End of Karma: Hope and Fury Among India's Young, will be available for sale and signing.
+Join Ravi Agrawal, James Crabtree, and Arundhati Katju for a discussion with Somini Sengupta on how their generation perceives the future of India, and how they are contributing to creating an inclusive, democratic, tolerant, and prosperous India for all.
+Agrawal’s latest book, India Connected: How the Smartphone is Transforming the World’s Largest Democracy, Crabtree's The Billionaire Raj: A Journey Through India’s New Gilded Age, and Sengupta's The End of Karma: Hope and Fury Among India's Young, will be available at the event.

 Ravi Agrawal is Managing Editor of Foreign Policy (FP) magazine and member of Asia Society’s Asia 21 Young Leaders Initiative.
 Before joining FP, he worked at CNN for more than a decade, including his most recent position as the network’s New Delhi bureau chief and correspondent.
 Previously, he served as a senior producer in CNN’s New York and London bureaus, receiving a Peabody Award and three Emmy nominations for his work.
 He is the author of India Connected: How the Smartphone Is Transforming the World’s Largest Democracy.